 The regulation of land divisions is another important means for shaping development in accordance with adopted plans.
 Basic regulations governing the division of land are set forth in Chapter 236 of the Wisconsin Statutes.
-Chapter 236 defines the term "subdivision" as a division of a lot, parcel, or tract of land where the act of division creates five or more parcels or building sites of one and one-half acres each or less in area-or where five or more parcels or building sites of one and one-half acres each or less in area are created by successive divisions within a period of five years.
+Chapter 236 defines the term "subdivision" as a division of a lot, parcel, or tract of land where the act of division creates five or more parcels or building sites of 1.5 acres each or less in area-or where five or more parcels or building sites of 1.5 acres each or less in area are created by successive divisions within a period of five years.
 Chapter 236 requires that any division of land that results in a subdivision shall be, and provides that any other division may be, surveyed and a plat thereof approved and recorded.
-Chapter 236 empowers cities, villages, towns, and counties that have established planning agencies to adopt land division ordinances that are more restrictive than the Wisconsin Statutes, enabling county and local units of government to regulate all land divisions.6
+Chapter 236 empowers cities, villages, towns, and counties that have established planning agencies to adopt land division ordinances that are more restrictive than the Wisconsin Statutes, enabling county and local units of government to regulate all land divisions.42